apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

 GROUP BY location, game_name;
 ```

-You should see a table result of continously changing data that tells you the most popular games for each country and the count for each game.
+You should see a table result of continously changing data that tells you how many times a game has been played in each location.

 For the last example, let's try a very commonly used function in streaming SQL: computing windowed aggregations.